 This Korg digital piano has 88 keys, just like an acoustic piano does.

-Below, please take a moment to view some of the best selling digital pianos available on Amazon (and see how they compare to the Korg B1SP, as well):
+Below, please take a moment to view some of the best selling digital pianos available online (and see how they compare to the Korg B1SP, as well):

 What Is the Korg B1SP’s Keyboard Like?